 Brain plasticity can widely be used for a variety of advantages.
 There are many ways in which brain plasticity benefits your physical and mental wellbeing.
 Some of the most important benefits, brain plasticity can be used for, are listed below.

 A stroke occurs when the blood supply to the brain is cut off.
 It deprives the brain cells of oxygen and nutrients and if prolonged it can cause the cells to die, seizing the brain function.
-Neuroplasticity can help the brain to recover the damage due to stroke.
+Neuroplasticity can help the brain to recover the damage from a stroke.
 It works around the dead cells and helps to construct new neural pathways triggering the rehabilitation process.

 Mental illnesses occur due to affected neural networks.
 They hamper the signaling of the brain and deteriorate its neural connections.
 Neuroplasticity helps to repair these neural networks resuming proper signaling and restoring healthy synaptic connections.
 In this way, it potentially helps with the recovery from mental illnesses.

 Neuroplasticity has the incredible benefit of strengthening senses.
 If a certain area of the brain controlling a particular sense is damaged, the brain can rewire the function and some other area might pick it up.
 Also, losing function in one area enhances the functions in the other areas.
 For instance, if you’ve lost a sense, neuroplasticity may heighten the others.
-This is the possible reason for why do blind people have exceptional hearing.
-They may not have the sense to see but have a high hearing ability.
+This is the possible reason why blind people have exceptional hearing.

 A simple answer to this is yes, it does.
 As an individual ages, the brain grows but the rate of neuroplastic changes declines.
 However, it is never likely to stop because neurons keep appearing in different parts of the brain until death.